ibm-blockchain-wsc/ImmersionWorkshop/docs/hlf-part1.md

 certificate authorities, organizations, administrative and general users.
 A thorough discussion of them is beyond the scope of this lab.

+!!! note
-**Note:** This utiltity created crypto material for both organizations, including private keys that each organization would keep secret and never share with the other organizations.
+        This utiltity created crypto material for both organizations, including private keys that each organization would keep secret and never share with the other organizations.
 You have created this for both organizations on a single server for purposes of this lab, but in a production implementation each organization would create their own material separately so that they could indeed keep their private keys to themselves.
 Their public certificates, which are meant to be shared, are baked into the channel definitions for channels in which they participate.
 This allows peer nodes from all organizations in a channel to verify digital signatures of transaction requests and transaction endorsements from other organizations that are members of the channel.

 **Step 4.5:** You are going to look inside the Docker Compose configuration file a little bit.
 Enter the following command: